 Exploring Taste While Traveling

-Traveling presents a great opportunity for us to taste new things.
-With this book, it may encourage your child to open up to things they may not try otherwise.
+Traveling presents a great opportunity for our children to taste new things.
+This book may encourage your child to open up to things they may not try otherwise.

-With an expressive toddler as the protagonist, this is an all-time favorite, for good reason.
-In bright illustrations, the book comically tells the story of a young boy deciding if foods are “yummy” or “yucky”.
+With an expressive toddler as the protagonist, this is an all-time favorite for a good reason.
+In bright illustrations, the book comically tells the story of a young boy who’s deciding if foods are “yummy” or “yucky.”
 You’ll have a good giggle with this one.

 Best for the Babies

-This cuddly fish friend is colorful, made from washable fabrics, and helps promote grasping and finger strength.
+This cuddly fish friend is colorful and made from washable fabrics.
+We love that it helps promote grasping and finger strength.
 Your child will love exploring the multiple textures of the crinkly scales, shatterproof mirror, and more.

 Hidden pictures beneath the scales are waiting to be discovered.
 Suitable for children starting at the baby age range, the flip fish measures 13 inches long but weighs less than a pound.
 This one might stay around for a while.